-“Been scout’n the perimeter!” exclaims Andy, thumbs tucked into his giant silver belt-buckle inlaid with a ruby-eyed turquoise hare.
+“Been scout’n the perimeter!” exclaims Ambrose, thumbs tucked into his giant silver belt-buckle inlaid with a ruby-eyed turquoise hare.

 Bartleby looks up from his buffed-shiny countertop, “What perimeter?
 We’ve just got this little general store here on a dusty old Main Street from various forgotten times and places.”

-Amble’s jaw drops slightly, the piece of (truth be told, thoroughly disinfected, washed and sun-dried) straw he’d been ceremoniously chewing from one side of his mouth to the other droops downward, caught between his open lower lip and top teeth.
+Amble’s jaw drops slightly, the piece of (truth be told, thoroughly disinfected, washed and sun-dried) straw he’d been ceremoniously chewing from side to side (across the full range of his mouth) droops downward, caught between his open lower lip and top teeth.
 “Well, sure.
 But, out, um yonder (which word he shoves out from the back of his throat rather high and rushed, as if he were embarrassed by it, or perhaps by his inability to form a meaningful relationship therewith)—out yonder (rallying now; chin still a little tucked, but oval-eyes now flicker up hopefully during pauses) we got a whole mess ‘a Pure Love ranges, mines, factories, distilleries, farms, storehouses—you name it!”

 Amble brightens up, straightens up, smiles big-eyed, completely forgetting the straw which now tumbles end-over-end down his ridiculous outfit to the polished oak floor boards, brushes the nonexistent dust off his chest and chaps, and says, “Well, yeah, that’s what I reckoned, that’s about how I reckoned it too!”